 By Ronald Roach

-University of Pennsylvania’s Dr. Shaun Harper expects his extensive research will create a new paradigm of how Black males adapt and
+University of Pennsylvania’s Dr. Shaun Harper expects his extensive research will create a new paradigm of how Black males adapt and succeed in college.

 It was in his high school years that Raymond Roy seriously thought about going to college.
 Raised largely by his grandmother in a tough, low-income neighborhood in north Philadelphia, Roy found encouragement from family members and a few college-bound friends.

 “I had good grades, but I didn’t think college was something I could do until I saw some of my friends going for it,” he says.